ReeceGoding/Frustration-One-Year-With-R/README.md

-    buggier than I’d like, rarely has helpful error messages, and does things that I can’t explain or fix even after setting a bounty on Stack Overflow, but it’s still a great way to make a document from R. It’s the closest thing that I know to an R user’s LaTeX.
+    buggier than I’d like, rarely has helpful error messages, and does things that I can’t explain or fix even after setting a bounty on Stack Overflow, but it’s still a great way to make a document from R. It’s the closest thing that I know of to an R user’s LaTeX.
+    As soon as [this
+    bug](https://github.com/rstudio/rmarkdown/pull/2093) is fixed, I’ll
+    be numbering my sections.

 ## Vectorization